DiFuks/ts-overrides-plugin/packages/plugin/README.md

 - Override diagnostics for files in the `IDE`
 - Override type hints when hovering over variables in the `IDE`
 - Override diagnostics for files in `webpack`, `tsc`, and other builders that use `ts-patch`
+- Ignore files from type checking in the `IDE` and builders

 ## Known issues